Posted April 11, 2011

 The recent Epsilon breach, which could quite possibly be the largest of its kind, has exposed millions of customer email addresses from many of the nation’s largest companies, including banks and retailers.
-While we have seen a decrease in SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything.
-Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attacks over the last year, data breaches like Epsilon empowers cyber criminals to dispatch millions of fraudulent emails disguised under trusted commercial and financial brands to gain access to personal account information.
+While we have seen a decrease in SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places.
+Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks over the last year, data breaches like Epsilon empowers cyber criminals to dispatch millions of fraudulent emails disguised under trusted commercial and financial brands to gain access to personal account information.
 The significance of this breach is that the data stolen is tied directly to a well know event and can be manipulated to target unsuspecting account holders.

 Because these attacks often look legitimate, it’s much easier to fall victim if you are not careful.
 If something doesn’t seem right, it most likely isn’t.
 NEVER click on a link or download an attachment if you are not positive it came from a trusted source.
 Also, never give up your personal information (i.e. passwords, account numbers, etc.) over the phone or via email.
 Your financial institution or retail provider will never ask you for it through those channels.
 Taking precautionary steps can potentially save you from being the victim of financial loss or perhaps worse.
 Making sure you and your employees are properly educated will go a long way in complementing your existing security measures.
 Anti-virus and other solutions help reduce the chances of becoming a victim, but by no means should be your sole means of protection.